The Difference Between Recruitment KPIs Versus Recruitment Metrics – And Why It Matters

 Candidate Acquisition Costs

 Generally speaking, the less you spend on acquiring new hires, the better it is for your organization.
 Therefore, it’s always worth having a solid understanding of those costs, specifically the expenditure associated with each new hire.

-Done correctly, this value will consider everything spent on a hire, from time spent on paperwork, interviews, and onboarding to the price paid for posting to job boards.
+Done correctly, this data value will consider everything spent on a quality hire, from time spent on paperwork, interviews, and onboarding to the price paid for posting to job boards and social media.

 Application Success Rates

-Some roles require nothing more than submitting a resume.
+Some roles require nothing more than submitting a resume and an initial screening.
 However, senior and technical positions often involve a lengthier application process, usually starting with the initial online communication.
-Some candidates embark on the application process but never make it through to completion.
+A candidate may embark on the candidate experience with the application but never make it through to completion.

-It’s vital to understand this metric, as it may suggest that the application process is too involved or time-consuming, especially for a speculative application.
-If this results in great candidates never getting as far as expressing official interest in the role, it may be worth revisiting and refining the process to generate the best candidates and reach your hiring goals of a job offer.
+It’s vital to understand metrics like this, as it may suggest that the process is too involved or time-consuming, especially for a speculative application.
+If this results in quality candidates never getting as far as expressing official interest in the role, it may be worth revisiting and refining the process to generate the best candidates and reach your hiring goals of a job offer.

 Online Conversion Rates

-As recruiters are well aware, the number of prospects in the “any job will do” category is relatively small.
-Therefore, to attract suitable candidates, a job specification must stand out, and that’s where recruiting metrics come in.
+As recruiters are well aware, the amount of prospects in the “any job will do” category is relatively small.
+Therefore, to attract possible candidates, a position specification must stand out, and that’s where recruiting metrics come in.

-The conversion rate metric can be used throughout the process, such as comparing the number of job post views against the number of qualified applications received.
-If the number fluctuates or disappoints, it may be worth revising the post itself to attract more qualified candidates.
+The conversion rate metric can be used throughout the process, such as comparing the amount of job post views against the number of qualified candidates received.
+If the average number fluctuates or disappoints, it may be worth revising the post itself to attract more qualified candidates.
 Common conversion rates include retention rate, offer acceptance rate and turnover rate.

 Not all recruiters love dealing with numbers, but they represent the best way to understand performance factually.
-Recruiting KPIs differ from metrics in that the former are primarily goal-orientated, while the latter provide insight into how those numbers were reached.
+Recruiting KPIs differ from metrics in that the former is primarily goal-orientated, while the latter provides insight into how those statistics were reached.

 Both are essential to an optimized recruiting process that produces qualified candidates, as they are a great way to understand how recruiters perform at various stages of the hiring process.
 They also provide unparalleled insight into areas for improvement while highlighting what’s going well.

 Used correctly, the data can improve your recruiting by providing anything from incremental benefits to a complete overhaul of processes and procedures.
 When using KPIs and metrics, your channel efficiency and overall understanding of the recruitment funnel will rise and produce more qualified candidates for your organization.
-Ultimately, they’re the best way to get better, and while data can be daunting, it’s a cornerstone of any successful recruitment strategy.
+Ultimately, they’re the best way to get better, and while data can be daunting, it’s a cornerstone of the best-recruiting strategy.